Your conference sponsorship packages need to sell sponsors on the benefits and be flexible enough to meet their needs.

 Before you put together your package, check what is and isn’t allowed to be sponsored in your industry and your region.
 And, if necessary, get working with your programme and organising committee to ensure there’s no conflict of interest where technical sponsors are concerned.

-Conference sponsorship packages need to…be appropriate for your event profile
+Be appropriate for your event profile

 Any sponsorship you pursue will also be influenced by what’s appropriate for your event.